-In the United States, there were 303,500 jobs for Transportation Engineer in 2016.
+There were about 303,500 jobs for Transportation Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Transportation Engineer by 2026.
-The BLS estimates 25,900 yearly job openings in this field.
+There will be an estimated 25,900 positions for Transportation Engineer per year.

 The states with the most job growth for Transportation Engineer are Utah, Tennessee, and Colorado.
 Watch out if you plan on working in Alaska, Mississippi, or Maine.
 These states have the worst job growth for this type of profession.

 Average Transportation Engineers Salary